google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/textcontent-3.md

 `<a href="javascript:void(0)" onclick="$('#more').slideToggle()">More...</a>`

-Yes, it works great and it's easy to code, but that's a lot of overhead for one text effect.
+Yes, it works great and it's easy to code, but it's a lot of download overhead for one text effect.
 You might consider swapping out that huge library for a simpler -- and far smaller -- single-purpose function, like this
 (source: [W3Schools](https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp)).